eighteeneightythree/docs-1.0/content/Essential drugs and their dosing.md

 | ---- | ----------- | --------------------------- | ----------- |
 | Days | About a day | Liver<br>*Aldehyde oxidase* | Urine       |

 Perhaps the most interesting thing about allopurinol is the enzyme that metabolises it; aldehyde oxidase requires molybdenum as a cofactor.
-It is a member of the flavoproteins family, using flavin adenine dinucleotide as another cofactor.
+It is a member of the flavoprotein family, using flavin adenine dinucleotide as another cofactor.

 # Amiodarone